LAS VEGAS -- In the opening keynote speech at Networld+Interop 2003, Cisco Systems Inc. CEO John Chambers detailed

 Chambers pressed the concept of constant, high-bandwidth connectivity as the engine that will drive business productivity.
 He and several other Cisco employees performed a skit that demonstrated how a construction firm could tailor applications to facilitate communication, allow multiple parties to link to and manipulate building plans, communicate instantly over video while looking at slides, and talk on Cisco's new wireless voice over Internet protocol (VoIP) phone.

-With a combination of local area network, wide area network and wireless links -- and the right applications -- companies can more efficiently solve problems and change the industry forever, even though many feel the
+With a combination of local area network, wide area network and wireless links -- and the right applications -- companies can more efficiently solve problems and change the industry forever, even though many feel the construction industry will be slow to adopt new technologies, Chambers said.

 But adoption may be a long way off, even for some high-tech companies.
 Jaime Villarreal, a test engineer with Sun Microsystems Inc., said that, in the manufacturing portion of Sun's business, those ubiquitous high-speed networks and integrated applications are not really on the map yet.